 - A search interface should allow the public to investigate the collection and discover both works and artists.

-- CMS users should be able to link to collection records and reuse collection images when editing pages.
+- Content editors should be able to link to collection records and reuse collection images when editing pages.

 - Changes to collection data should be displayed to the public as soon as possible.

-- Gallery staff should be able to use EMu to control whether records are displayed by the CMS, as well as how much of their content will be displayed.
+- Gallery staff should be able to use EMu to control whether records are displayed by the website, as well as how much of their content will be displayed.

 EMu integration: high-level overview

-Integrating a system as complex as EMu into a CMS involves a large number of moving parts, with multiple systems communicating between one another and following certain steps.
-For the sake of brevity, let's dive into the process for retrieving an image from EMu and adding it to AGSA’s CMS.
+Integrating a system as complex as EMu into a website CMS involves a large number of moving parts, with multiple systems communicating.
+As an example, let's step through the process for retrieving an image from EMu and adding it to AGSA’s CMS.

-First, an automated task connects to EMu and fetches any new or modified records.
-These records pass through a pipeline, which includes processing of high-resolution images.
-At the final stage, these newly processed records and images are uploaded to the CMS.
+First, an automated process connects to EMu through its API and fetches any new or modified records, including their associated images.
+The process passes these records through a pipeline made up of multiple steps, one of which processes high-resolution images.
+At the final stage, the process uploads the newly processed records and images to the CMS.

-After the CMS has received uploads, it begins to examine the new records and looks for those that are flagged as ready for public display.
-Those that are permitted for display are then used to create derivative data sets that are ready for use within the CMS’s front-end, search engine and admin user interface.
+After the CMS has received the uploads, it looks for those that are flagged as ready for public display.
+The CMS then uses these “public” records to create “display-ready” data that are ready for use within the CMS’s front-end, search engine and admin user interface.

-As with any bespoke implementation, the integration of EMu threw up some interesting challenges.
-We at the IC are renowned for tackling gnarly technical implementations and finding ways to integrate systems that don’t normally work together.
-IC cofounder, Alastair Weakley, has been known for saying on many occasions that “we like interesting problems”.
-Here’s some of the interesting problems we encountered when working on this integration.
+As with any bespoke implementation, the integration of EMu threw up some challenges.
+Our team rarely wavers in the face of gnarly technical implementations and integrating systems that don’t normally work together.
+We like to call them “interesting problems”.
+Here’s some we encountered when working on this integration.

 Reading data from EMu, via IMu